 Maintaining an optimal level of wellness in all aspects of one’s life is crucial as we age.
 Today’s seniors are living longer, healthier lives because they have been armed with the knowledge of what living healthy truly means.
 Wellness for seniors now involves a more mainstream approach to living longer and healthier lives.

 Concordia was the ancient Roman goddess of harmony and peace, and the word is Latin for “harmony” or “of one heart”.
-At Concordia Senior Living, residents live with heart and play with heart through healthy aging focused on all the dimensions of wellness.
+At Concordia Senior Living, residents live with heart and play with heart through healthy aging focused on all the dimensions of wellness for seniors.
 We believe in successful aging for the body, mind and soul.

 Studies have shown that exercise is safe and necessary for seniors, and can help increase strength and mobility while decreasing the risk of falls, which are the leading cause of injury among seniors.
 Successful aging for the body includes a variety of wellness programs for seniors through access to our fitness center and guidance through proper health education.
 Residents can enjoy classes like Tai Chi, Zumba Gold, and even Lawn Games.
 Click here for more information on successful aging for the body at Concordia.

-Wellness for seniors at Concordia doesn’t end with physical activities, though!
+The senior wellness programs offered at Concordia don’t end with physical activities, though!
 To keep the mind active, we offer educational classes like the Study of American History, as well as Book Club and Book Review.
 To learn more about how you can keep your mind active at Concordia, click here.

 Concordia Life Care Community offers cultural, social, recreational and other educational activities to help keep our residents actively engaged in life.
 Our new Lifestyles Coordinator is developing innovative opportunities to engage residents and the community at large.
 We also have a fully stocked library with internet access, a creative arts studio, and a cards and game room to ensure that we truly have something for everyone.

-For More information on our assortment of wellness programs, click below:
+For more information on our assortment of senior wellness programs, click below:

 Concordia is pleased to announce our new relationship with Mercy Hospital and the new arrival of our on-site Mercy Clinic, staffed by Mercy Hospital and offering the same high quality service as any Mercy Clinic in the area.